Five Chord Melody Tips and Stuff for Jazz Guitarists of ALL levelsJul 30, 2021

 Of course, you can steal ideas from great players.
-For me it was Ed Bickert, Ted Greene, Barry Galbraith.
-I got tons of great, not only voicings, but great ideas of how to solve the puzzle, how to manage playing the melody and the chords at the same time.
+For me, it was Ed Bickert, Ted Greene, Barry Galbraith.
+I got tons of great, not only voicings, but great ideas of how to solve the puzzle, how to manage to play the melody and the chords at the same time.

 Also, here are three "workout" suggestions from books: